heyayush/heyayush-v2/content/posts/2022-05-26_worst-expiry-figures-of-my-life.md

 - Probability of this kind of big short covering increases if the market was falling last few days.
 - Vice-versa is the case of long unwinding after a few continues days of rising up.
 - If there is some big upcoming event then also short covering or long unwinding chances increases because people will not like to carry positions.

+# 7 July 2022

+## My Plan

+Flat and cross up then buy for 16200 target.
+If Flat and going down then it will be tired till 15800 so don't sell if 15800 breaks down.
+If gap down and breaks 15800 or consolidates around 15800 and then breaks after 1 pm then sell.
+Bank short covering above 34500 and long unwinding below 34000.
+Big gapup then BN will fall as PCR is overbought.
+Big gapdown then can be down trending for whole day.

+## Execution

+### Trade 1

+Around 1:40 PM bank nifty breakout and nifty was about to, so I created Nifty PE sell, had to do near to ATM as premiums were very low.
+So sold PE of 6 Rs and had to square of at 16 as there was a sudden fall.
+News came about UK prime minister resignation, Dow futures and Euro market also made a Red candle.
+Nifty broke last swing and even day's low.
+But then in next 30 mins it recovered.
+So it was just SL hunting, Nifty going below day's low for few mins and then came back.
+So all the losses in just 30 mins.

+### Trade 2

+Played for Hero Zero, thinking that ok PCR is still overbought so maybe long positions will keep on unwinding and day's low will break again so buy a far away option of 5 rs.
+But it did not came down after that, rather kept rising up.

+## Learnings

+- If whole day on expiry, market was sideways then in last 2 hours it will either trend in 1 direction or give a spike in either direction so just play a contra trade on safe strike.
+- If whole day sideways premium eating then do not go for penny leftovers in the last hour.
+You missed it, accept that.
+- When one SL hits then instantly shifting to further strike with double quantity is not the right approach.
+For example you sold at 10 and SL hit at 20.
+Hence lost 10 points.
+Now to recover that 10 If you sell further strike of 5 with double quantity then it will be even bigger loss if that 5 will hit SL of 10.
+- When positions are heavy, that is big big data build up on both the sides then keep SL a bit away, because it should be a small spike and not sustain else big big trap will happen and then if still SL hit then go hero zero on other side.
+- Check if OI is unwinding or not if not then it was most likely just a volatility spike.

+# 25 Aug 2022

+## My Plan

+If holds 39200-400 till 12:00 then more upside due to shortcovering.
+Agar neeche aa gya gapup k baad bhi then RB and volatile for rest of the day.

+## Execution

+### Trade 1

+200-200 Quantity of 20-25 premiums PE sell.
+SL hit due to intraday tweezer candle.

+### Trade 2

+Played for 3 Rs theta and lost 30 Rs to gamma.
+Sold 39000 PE in big 1600 quantity for just 4 rs hoping it will go to zero so will make 5k but big sudden fall and did not put SL in system and had to panic square off at 30.
+So 35k lost in 15 mins for a play of 5k in 1 hour.

+## Learnings

+- Put SL in system even if you are going for last hour 3-4 Rs decay.
+- If 2:45 pm and 3:00 pm candle is big on expiry then more big move in that direction.
+Play this by buying 2-3 strike away option of 5-10 Rs and then partial booking at 15-20-25-30.
+- If it is monthly expiry and you are making a strangle to carry over for next month then look at futures level and not spot for a better CE PE strike selection.